tavakkoliamirmohammad/UNIX-Command-Line-Interface/README.md

 # Amish (Amir's shell)

-This project is dedicated to Opeat
+This the course project of Operating Systems lectured by Dr. Mohammad R. Moosavi.

 ## Overview